StSchnell/Data-Center-Automation/JavaScriptLibraries.md

 # JavaScript Libraries

-The following are some libraries that can be used in the context of Rhino and VMware Aria Automation.
+The following are some JavaScript libraries that can be used in the context of Rhino and VMware Aria Automation.

 ## LINQ